video icon

 • Access to Accident Reconstruction Experts: your attorney will be well connected to accident reconstruction experts who can help to recreate the scene of the accident, providing valuable insight into how the accident occurred and who is at fault.

-• Calculate the Full Extent of Damages: your attorney will thoroughly assess all damages you are entitled to and ensure you pursue the maximum possible compensation.
+• Calculate the Full Extent of Damages: your attorney will thoroughly assess all damages you are entitled to, including medical expenses from serious injuries, such as a spinal cord injury, and ensure you pursue the maximum possible compensation.

 • Provide Legal Representation in Court: if a fair settlement cannot be reached in negotiation, your attorney will represent you in court using their litigation experience to advocate for your securement of a favorable outcome.